sjackman/uniqtag-paper/README.md

 Acknowledgements {-}
 ================

-The author thanks Nathaniel Street for his enthusiastic feedback, the SMarTForests project and the organizers of the 2014 Conifer Genome Summit that made our conversation possible.
+The authors thank Nathaniel Street for his enthusiastic feedback, the SMarTForests project and the organizers of the 2014 Conifer Genome Summit that made our conversation possible.